Xilmi/Rotp-Fusion/DetailedChanges.md

 25-05-21 (BR)
 - Fixed custom species tech cost bug, where setting cost below 100% made them free.
+- Fixed crash when fleets where sent to "Null Destination".
+- Added an exception in low graphic level to keep minimalistic animations.

 25-05-20 (BR)
 - Star system in nearby and Midrange radii are no longer limited by "Star Density" option.